 Ethical approval was gained through Bournemouth University’s ethics committee.

 In order to meet the objectives, three methods were used to collect data for this study.
 They comprised the collection of written NHS policy documentation, an anonymous online survey to gather information and focus group interviews.
-The study collected information from across the four countries of the UK.
+These were each completed and the study collected information from across the four countries of the UK.

 Findings have been disseminated at a number of conferences: